marcuserlandsson/Digosaur/README.md

 # Digosaur

-etst test
 Project for the advanced graphics and interaction course DH2413 at KTH

 ## GitHub Workflow Guidelines

 ### Branch Names

-First issue number then some description
+First issue number, then some description

 **Example:**
 79-Fix_my_broken_thing